mzandi21/js-diagram-chart/README.md

 # AntuaneChart

-  It is a simple diagram chart based on hierarchy Javascript / Html5 / Canvas
+  It is a simple diagram chart based on hierarchy.
+  Javascript / Html5 / Canvas

 ## How to use